ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-The comparison for free-form outpainting is exhibited in Fig.~\ref{free_form comparison_transfer_guide} I, $\text{ReGO}_\text{BDIE}$ could not only synthesize the expected content matching the guiding sketch but achieve authentic and natural enough results.
+\textbf{Free-form Outpainting.} The comparison for free-form outpainting is exhibited in Fig.~\ref{free_form comparison_transfer_guide} I, $\text{ReGO}_\text{BDIE}$ could not only synthesize the expected content matching the guiding sketch but achieve authentic and natural enough results.
 Especially the boundaries of different semantic regions are much clearer than the competing methods.
 Additionally, we surprisingly find that the reference image could also help fill reasonable pixels for the free-form outpainting, as shown in the bottom row in Fig.~\ref{free_form comparison_transfer_guide} I. Besides the manually drawn sketches, we could also use the sketch from another image to guide the outpainting, as shown in Fig.~\ref{free_form comparison_transfer_guide} II.
 The inputs in Fig.~\ref{free_form comparison_transfer_guide} II(a) directly use the sketches of the reference images to control the outpainting, while the ones in Fig.~\ref{free_form comparison_transfer_guide} II(c) use the sketches from randomly selected images, two types of cases serve as the simple and the difficult cases, respectively.
 From Fig.~\ref{free_form comparison_transfer_guide} II, our method could not only predict new content matching the guiding sketches but achieve satisfactory style-consistency for both simple and difficult cases.
-It is worthy noting that this paper mainly focuses on synthesizing new content along left to right, however, the prediction of other directions could also be performed based on BDIE backbone, just as shown in Fig~\ref{full_direction}.
-In this task, our $\text{ReGO}_\text{BDIE}$ could also achieve more outstanding performance comparing to the BDIE model, 10.817(FID) 3.004(IS)-$\text{ReGO}_\text{BDIE}$ VS 12.132(FID), 2.893(IS)-BDIE.
+It's worth noting that this paper mainly focuses on synthesizing new content along left to right, however, the prediction of other directions could also be performed based on BDIE backbone, just as shown in Fig.~\ref{full_direction}, we leave everything unchanged except for using the mask to indicate the missing regions.
+In this task, our $\text{ReGO}_\text{BDIE}$ could also achieve more outstanding performance comparing to the BDIE model, 10.817 (FID) 3.004 (IS)-$\text{ReGO}_\text{BDIE}$ VS 12.132 (FID), 2.893 (IS)-BDIE.

+\textbf{Results on High-Resolution Images.} Besides the low resolution dataset, we also collect 558 high-resolution scenery images from Internet using the key word "scenery images" to further evaluate our model.
+We resize the images as 512$\times$768 and directly evaluate the performance on this dataset, the performance of our method could also outperform the most competitive method BDIE, 34.012(FID) 4.078(IS)-$\text{ReGO}_\text{BDIE}$ VS 37.841(FID) 3.917(IS)-BDIE.
+Fig.~\ref{highreso} shows the high resolution results of three state-of-the-art methods.